 Loss of Use is the coverage most people forget about.
 When you have a covered loss that prevents you from using your home as, well, a home, loss of use kicks in to pay the additional living expenses.
 For instance, you might have to stay in a hotel.
 You might have additional costs to get your kids to their usual school.
 Loss of use pays for expenses like these so they don’t have to come out of your pocket.

 Georgia renters insurance has additional types of coverage, as well.
-You should, of course, read your policy, just like you’d read any other legal document in 2017 to protect your interests.
+You should, of course, read your policy, just like you’d read any other legal document to protect your interests.
 The policy is laid out logically, don’t let the language or font size scare you off.
 If you have questions about what the policy document is telling you, just call your insurance expert for guidance.

 Why Do I Need Georgia Renters Insurance?

-Georgia renters insurance in 2017 is commonly required by almost all landlords.
+Georgia renters insurance is commonly required by almost all landlords.
 The requirement is probably written into your lease, and penalties may range from a few dollars in fines to a three-day notice.
 But those punitive measures aren’t the real reason you need to be covered.
 You’ve worked hard to get where you are, and you’ve earned everything you have.
 Don’t risk it all to a neighbor’s fire or something else outside of your control.